 Example of how your Solo 401k’s investment interest in the entity should read:

 Jane Do, Trustee of ABC Solo 401k Trust

-After all documents have been reviewed, approved and executed, it’s time to fund the investment by writing a check from your Solo 401k’s checking account made payable to the investment entity.
+After all documents have been reviewed, approved and executed, it’s time to fund the investment by wire or by writing a check from your Solo 401k’s checking account made payable to the investment entity.

 All investment gains must flow back to your Solo 401k’s checking account not your personal bank account.

 Pooling Both Pretax and Roth Solo 401k funds for Private Investment QUESTION:

 1099-DIV & K-1 QUESTION:

 During last year’s tax-prep season, I received a total of sixteen 1099s and K-1s filed against the EIN of my solo-401k.
 I ignored these (for the second consecutive year).